-At every Chinese New Year get together, there are always a ton of meat dishes, so we always try to make sure we have some sort of seafood dish to round out the dinner.
+At every Chinese New Year get together, there are always a ton of meat dishes, so we always try to make sure we have some sort of seafood dish (like a classic sweet and sour fish) to round out the dinner.
 This shrimp stir fry is a dish you can serve at your CNY get together or on a weekday when you have little to no time to cook.
 It is literally so easy to make, and you can use almost any veggie you want.
 I included some of the substitutes below, but feel free to use other ingredients I don’t mention!

 Ingredients, Substitutions & Adjustments